Tipilikwani is currently closed due to flooding

 - Go on a hot air balloon safari in the early morning and float across the landscape, before indulging in a champagne breakfast when you land.
 You can also attend lectures on Maasai culture by the resident naturalist and check out the entertainment provided by local Maasai warriors!

 - If you are here as a family, parents can have a snooze while the children take part in bush-craft lessons, learning how to make bows and arrows and how to start a fire using only sticks.
 Nature walks are possible for the youngsters too.
 For those who like to relax, take advantage of the in-room massage, manicures and pedicures.
-Tipilikwani Mara Camp really does cater to all types of holiday makers!
+Tipilikwani Mara Camp really does cater to all types of vacation makers!